iDoka/awesome-canbus/README.md

 * [Kayak](https://github.com/dschanoeh/Kayak) - Java-based CAN traffic GUI analysis tool _(archived)_.
 * [PlotJuggler](https://github.com/facontidavide/PlotJuggler) - The Powerful Time Series Visualization Tool (With panda hardware, cabana and plotjuggler, you can quickly RE the entire car in a few days).
 * [PlotJuggler::CAN-dbs](https://github.com/PlotJuggler/plotjuggler-CAN-dbs) - Plugin to visualize CAN .dbs (or .dbc?) files in PlotJuggler.
+* [OpenSourceLogger](https://github.com/DanielMartensson/OpenSourceLogger) - Data acquisition software that can collect measurement, analyze CAN-messages and send SAE-J1939 messages to other ECUs.

 ### Python Tools